Skip to content

 Frequently asked questions

-We cover 6 Republic of Colombia visa routes across the work, study, family, business, and residence categories.
+We cover 6 Republic of Colombia visa routes in these categories: visitor and short business, digital nomad, general residence, investor, and family.
 Each one links to its primary government source and carries a last-reviewed date.

 6 of the 6 Republic of Colombia routes we cover can be pursued without an employer sponsor, which helps if you do not have a job offer yet.
 The remaining 0 are employer-sponsored.